 Why Get Permanent Jewelry?

-Some good reasons to get into the permanent jewelry trend: You’re constantly misplacing your favorite bracelet, fear the delicate gold chain bracelet you inherited from your grandmother will slip off, or have a really small or really large wrist, making a custom-fit bracelet extra appealing.
+Some good reasons to get into the permanent jewelry trend: You’re constantly misplacing your favorite bracelet, fear the delicate gold chain bracelet you inherited from your grandmother will slip off, or have a unique wrist size, making a custom-fit bracelet extra appealing.
 Or maybe you’re someone who just loves the novelty—and symbolism—of a precious object that is yours to wear for eternity, never to be removed.

 If you decide to explore the permanent jewelry trend, don’t forget to get your jewelry insured by a reputable jewelry company like Jewelers Mutual.
-Obtaining personal jewelry insurance through Jewelers Mutual is an affordable option and covers loss, damage and mysterious disappearances.
-You can receive a jewelry insurance quote in just 30 seconds by clicking the button below.
-No personal information is required.
+Obtaining personal jewelry insurance through Jewelers Mutual is an affordable option and covers loss, damage and disappearances.
+You can check your rate by clicking the button below.